blue-yonder/tsfresh/docs/text/feature_filtering.rst

 Firstly, the algorithm characterizes time series with comprehensive and well-established feature mappings and considers additional features describing meta-information.
-The feature calculators used to derive the features are contained in :mod:`tsfresh.feature_extraction.feature_calculators`.
+The feature calculators used to derive the features are those in :mod:`tsfresh.feature_extraction.feature_calculators`.

-In the figure from above, this corresponds to the change from raw time series to aggregated features.
+In the above figure, this corresponds to the change from raw time series to aggregated features.

 Phase 2 - Feature significance testing
 ''''''''''''''''''''''''''''''''''''''

 In a second step, each feature vector is individually and independently evaluated with respect to its significance for predicting the target under investigation.
-Those tests are contained in the submodule :mod:`tsfresh.feature_selection.significance_tests`.
+Those tests are located in the submodule :mod:`tsfresh.feature_selection.significance_tests`.
 The result of these tests is a vector of p-values, quantifying the significance of each feature for predicting the label/target.

-In the figure from above, this corresponds to the change from aggregated features to p-values.
+In the above figure, this corresponds to the change from aggregated features to p-values.

 Phase 3 - Multiple test procedure
 '''''''''''''''''''''''''''''''''

-The vector of p-values is evaluated on basis of the Benjamini-Yekutieli procedure [2]_ in order to decide which features to keep.
+The vector of p-values is evaluated on the basis of the Benjamini-Yekutieli procedure [2]_ in order to decide which features to keep.
 This multiple testing procedure is taken from the statsmodel package.

-In the figure from above, this corresponds to the change from p-values to selected features.
+In the above figure, this corresponds to the change from p-values to selected features.

 References